 Dr. Kasper Andersen of Uppsala University Hospital in Sweden told Reuters Health: “The findings are very encouraging since the study suggests you don’t have to train for a marathon in order to obtain the health benefits of physical activity.
 You can interpret this as every time you go for a run you are putting savings in your own health bank.
 It’s an investment that gives you a longer life.”

 If so, Central Texans are big investors.
 That is, those of us who run, are certainly investing in our future.
 No question about that.
 We know we’re leaner, in great cardiovascular shape and fighting off all the typical health issues—namely obesity—that plagues so many others.
+If you had any health issue then Check this out and get different blogs related to health issue.

 It’s a given that running is good for us.
 But even if regular running didn’t provide a cornucopia of health benefits, I have always wondered just how many of us would run.
 To take that one step further, suppose running but didn’t do any more good for us than say, bowling, pool or my favorite, curling.